alexandre-bismuth/BachelorThesis/README.md

 ### Data

 The tropical gunshot data can be found [here](https://data.mendeley.com/datasets/x48cwz364j/3).
-To make it compatible with our notebooks without any path editing, you should unzip the file, rename the directory as "Data", and place it within the `Gunshot/` folder.
+To make it compatible with our notebooks without any path editing, you should unzip the file, rename the directory as "Data", and place it within the root of the directry.

 ### Dependencies